 Infectious Diseases in the Lactating Individual for Physicians

-But this course offers something better: A systematic, step-by-step approach to follow any time you encounter a client who may have an infectious illness.
+This course offers a systematic, step-by-step approach to follow any time you encounter a lactating patient who may have an infectious illness.

 Sally Wineholt is a Family Physician and IBCLC.
 Treating lactating parents when they have an infection is a regular part of her job, and in this course, she teaches you her tried-and-true approach.
 Each step of Wineholt’s algorithm addresses the key foundational questions: